DonRyuDragoni/vibration-sim/README.md

 # Changelog

+- **1.2.1** 2015-04-25
+    - add claypoole as a dependency;
+    - movement functions now run in parallel;
+    - "q" now kill the threadpool and exits the program.
 - **1.2.0** 2015-04-21
     - took a while to figure it out, but we have the timer printed on the screen;